davidwisch/physicscode/site/examples/basic_arrays.markdown

 # Working with Arrays

-Arrays are incredibly usefull for storing generated or related data.
+Arrays are incredibly useful for storing generated or related data.
 Arrays are easy to comprehend if you think of them as lists of related data.
-Also, they closely resemble matricies from mathematics.
+Also, they can be thought of as mathematical matrices.

 For example, in a simulation of a skater on ice, you may want to keep track of their position and velocity over the duration of the simulation.
-Declaring many variables to store this information is silly when instead you can store everything you need in an array.
+Declaring many variables to store this information is silly when instead you can store everything you need in a single array.

 All four of our languages support some kind of an array.
-Their specific implementations are quite different, however.
+However, their specific implementations are quite different.

 **Choose a language:**